 Trespassing isn't the crime you think it is

 Entering someone's home without their permission is forcing your presence on them.
 However, since you can only violate someone by causing them an experience, being on someone else's land but not in their house or in their immediate yard is generally *not* a crime because it won't cause them any disturbance.

 This consequence may seem repulsive to many, so I'll give another intuitive reason why you should reconsider: the "encirclement" problem.
 Suppose you live in a small circle of land and all the rest of the world is "owned" by other people who don't allow anyone on their land, so you can't leave your area.
 Would the "owners" of the surrounding land be justified in keeping keep you in the circle?
 Does your conscience *really* tell you that you wouldn't have the right to trespass?

 Restitution after death

-- **The criminal dies and the victim wants restitution from the criminal's descendant.** My verdict is yes: the criminal's descendant owes restitution to the victim (but isn't obliged to give up more than they gained).
-If you reject my verdict here then you seem to end up with the consequence that a criminal can legitimately steal your property by stealing it then giving it to someone else and then killing themselves.
+- *The criminal dies and the victim wants restitution from the criminal's descendant.* My verdict is yes: the criminal's descendant owes restitution to the victim (but not more than they, the descendant, gained).
+If you reject my verdict here then you end up with the consequence that a criminal can legitimately steal your property by stealing it then giving it to someone else and then killing themselves.

-- **Both the original victim and criminal are dead, and the victim's descendants want restitution from the criminal's descendants.** I don't think restitution is owed.
+- **Both the original victim and criminal are dead, and the victim's descendant wants restitution from the criminal's descendant.** I don't think restitution is owed.
 I don't think you can pass on something you don't possess, at least not to people who weren't alive at the time of wrongdoing.